 Historic Sites of Manitoba: Tenby School No. 872 (Tenby, Municipality of Glenella-Lansdowne)

 The Tenby School District was formed on 7 April 1896, named for a town in Wales.
 The first school was located at SE13-18-13W in the village of Tenby in what is now the Municipality of Glenella-Lansdowne.
 The present nearly-square structure, built in 1904 of concrete blocks that were popular in buildings erected between 1890 and 1905, is located at NE36-17-13W.
-The school closed in 1967 and the district was dissolved in 1968.
+The district was dissolved into the Pine Creek School Division in January 1968 and the school closed in the summer of the same year.
 The building is a municipally designated historic site as of 1995.

 Tenby School